NL2HLTL2PLAN: Scaling Up Natural Language Understanding for Multi-Robots Through Hierarchical Temporal Logic Task Representation

 Abstract

-To allow non-experts to easily specify long-horizon, multi-robot collaborative tasks, researchers are increasingly using language models to translate human natural language commands into formal specifications.
-However, because translation can occur in multiple ways, these specifications may not always be accurate nor result in efficient downstream multi-robot planning.
-Our core insight is that specifications should be concise representations, making it easier for downstream planners to find optimal solutions while remaining straightforward to derive from human instructions.
-Given the superior performance of multi-robot planners with hierarchical specifications, we represent tasks using hierarchical structures and introduce a full pipeline that translates natural language commands into hierarchical Linear Temporal Logic (LTL) and then solves the corresponding planning problem.
-The translation happens in two steps with the help of Large Language Models (LLMs).
-Initially, an LLM transforms the instructions into a hierarchical representation defined as Hierarchical Task Tree, capturing the logical and temporal relations among tasks.
-Following this, a fine-tuned LLM translates sub-tasks of each task into flat LTL formulas, aggregating them to form hierarchical LTL specifications.
-These specifications are then leveraged for planning using off-the-shelf planners.
-Our framework showcases the potential of the LLM in harnessing hierarchical reasoning to automate multi-robot task planning.
-Through evaluations in both simulation and real-world experiments involving human participants, we demonstrate that our method can handle more complex instructions compared to existing methods.
-Moreover, the results indicate that our approach achieves higher success rates and lower costs in multi-robot task allocation and plan generation.
+To enable non-experts to specify long-horizon, multi-robot collaborative tasks, language models are increasingly used to translate natural language commands into formal specifications.
+However, because translation can occur in multiple ways, such translations may lack accuracy or lead to inefficient multi-robot planning.
+Our key insight is that concise hierarchical specifications can simplify planning while remaining straightforward to derive from human instructions.
+We propose NL2HLTL2PLAN, a framework that translates natural language commands into hierarchical Linear Temporal Logic (LTL) and solves the corresponding planning problem.
+The translation involves two steps leveraging Large Language Models (LLMs).
+First, an LLM transforms instructions into a Hierarchical Task Tree, capturing logical and temporal relations.
+Next, a fine-tuned LLM converts sub-tasks into standard LTL formulas, which are aggregated into hierarchical specifications, with the lowest level corresponding to ordered robot actions.
+These specifications are then used with off-the-shelf planners.
+Our NL2HLTL2PLAN demonstrates the potential of LLMs in hierarchical reasoning for multi-robot task planning.
+Evaluations in simulation and real-world experiments with human participants show that NL2HLTL2PLAN outperforms existing methods, handling more complex instructions while achieving higher success rates and lower costs in task allocation and planning.

 Overview